kindacoder/rest-api-guidelines/README.md

 - We do not want people to know how many resources we have.
 - We do not want developers to automate a scraping script by going to /posts/1, /posts/2 etc. and scraping everything away.
-- Use GUIDs or UUIDs, check this nice article [UUIDs are Popular, but Bad for Performance](https://www.percona.com/blog/2019/11/22/uuids-are-popular-but-bad-for-performance-lets-discuss/)
+- Use GUIDs or UUIDs, check this nice article [UUIDs are Popular, but Bad for Performance](https://www.percona.com/blog/2019/11/22/uuids-are-popular-but-bad-for-performance-lets-discuss/) before you decide what to use.

 ## Enable GZip